GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: Related Works

 \section{Related Works}

-\paragraph{Uncertainty Modeling in Robotic Navigation} Uncertainty management is a fundamental aspect of robotic navigation, where robots must make decisions based on imperfect information about their state and the environment \cite{1a, 1b}.
-Probabilistic techniques such as Bayesian filters \cite{1p,1q,1r} and particle filters \cite{1s, 1t, 1u} have been widely used to enable robust localization and mapping in stochastic environments.
-These methods allow robots to estimate their position and navigate effectively despite sensor noise and environmental uncertainties.
-However, traditional approaches often treat uncertainty uniformly across the environment, without considering how different regions may require varying levels of certainty depending on the navigation task.
-While these methods effectively estimate and track uncertainty, they are not designed for scenarios where reducing uncertainty comes at a significant cost.
-In resource-constrained environments where high-precision localization is limited, simply estimating uncertainty is insufficient - robots must also reason about when to invest in reducing it.
+\tbm{Uncertainty Modeling:} Uncertainty management is a fundamental aspect of robot navigation \cite{1a}.
+Probabilistic techniques \cite{1q,1u} have been widely used to enable localization in stochastic environments.
+However, these approaches often treat uncertainty uniformly across the environment, without considering how different regions may require varying levels of certainty depending on the task.
+Belief-space planners framed as Partially Observable Markov Decision Processes (POMDPs) further couple estimation with action by optimizing over the distribution, explicitly balancing task progress against the value of information‐gathering \cite{kaelbling1998planning,roy2003coastal}.
+While POMDP approximations improve scalability, they cannot capture location- or context-dependent tolerance.

-\paragraph{Reinforcement Learning for Navigation} Reinforcement Learning (RL) has been successfully applied to robotic navigation tasks, enabling agents to learn navigation policies through interaction with the environment \cite{1v,1w,1e}.
-Standard RL algorithms have been used to train robots to navigate in various settings, from simulated environments to real-world scenarios \cite{1y,1z, 2f}.
-While these methods can learn effective policies in controlled environments \cite{2a, 2b, 2c}, they often perform suboptimally in real-world scenarios due to factors like partial observability, dynamic changes, and varying levels of uncertainty \cite{2g, 2h}.
-Additionally, standard RL typically does not account for uncertainty explicitly, which can hinder performance in complex environments where uncertainty plays a significant role.
-Moreover, lot of these methods typically assume unbounded access to state information, making them poorly suited for environments where precise state estimation is a limited resource that must be strategically utilized.

-\paragraph{Task-Specific Navigation Policies} Recent advances have focused on developing navigation policies that are conditioned on specific tasks or goals \cite{3d, 3e, 3f, 3g}.
-Task-conditioned RL allows agents to adapt their behavior based on high-level task specifications, improving flexibility and generalization.
-In navigation, this has been explored by training policies capable of handling objectives, adjusting the robot's behavior according to the task \cite{2x, 2y, 2z}.
-These approaches often neglect the varying importance of uncertainty management \cite{3a, 3b} across different tasks and environments.
+\tbm{RL for Navigation:} Reinforcement Learning (RL) has been successfully applied to robotic navigation tasks, enabling agents to learn navigation policies \cite{1w,1e}.
+While these methods can learn effective policies in controlled environments, they often perform suboptimally in real-world scenarios due to factors like partial observability and dynamic changes \cite{2b, 2g}.
+Recent work has focused on developing navigation policies conditioned on specific goals \cite{3e, 3f} capable of handling objectives, adjusting the robot's behavior according to the task.
+These approaches often neglect the varying importance of uncertainty management across different tasks and environments.